yaitoo/sqle/CONTRIBUTING.md

 # Contributing
-SQLE is actively looking for maintainers so feel free to help out when:
+SQLE is actively looking for contributors so feel free to help out when:

 - Reporting a bug
 - Discussing the current state of the code